News & tips

 Kanban boards are a popular way to visually manage work, and Microsoft Project now has kanban board support built-in!
-You can use Kanban boards for any project, from simple to-do lists to complex workflows.

 Kanban board helps in project management by allowing you to see the status of all your tasks at a glance and quickly move project tasks between columns to indicate progress.

-Creating a kanban board is easy!
-Just create a new project task and add kanban board columns for each workflow stage.
 Then, add tasks and drag them between columns to indicate progress.
 You can also add Swimlanes to further organize your kanban board.

-When kanban boards are used for workflows, it is important to consider the number of tasks and the number of people working on them.
 This will help you determine the number of columns and swimlanes needed.
 You can also add notes and attachments to tasks, which can help track progress.

 There are many reasons why kanban boards are a great choice for project management.
 This includes: